Table fountains belonged to the category of centerpieces serving for the entertainment of the guests at festive banquets of

 made of silver, often also gilded, could be used according to function as pouring or drinking vessels, dishes, plates or platters,

-and, at the same time, as a capital reserve.
-The history of the objects is closely linked to the development of the eating
+at the same time, as a capital reserve.
+The history of the objects is closely linked to the development of the eating and

-about a change in tableware.
+a change in tableware.

 Some of the sudden transitions in the development of tableware can now be documented only through pictorial representations,

-present day.
+day.
 One reason is that constant warfare used up the monetary reserves of rulers, princes, and cities over the centuries,

 thus leading to a radical exhaustion of the precious metal artefacts that also served as financial assets.
 Another is the